jennyknuth/dashboard/app/components/sensortag/sensortag-instructions.md

   ![lab 3 service](./img/instructions/sensorTag-service.png)

 ### Hardware Instructions
-Click the small round power button on the side of the Texas Instruments SensorTag provided in your kit to connect it to the Bluetooth Dongle plugged into the Raspberry Pi.
+Click the small round power button on the side of the Texas Instruments SensorTag provided in your kit to connect it to the Bluetooth 'plugable' dongle plugged into the Raspberry Pi.
 A small green LED on the face of the SensorTag will flash green.

   ![Texas Instruments sensorTag](./img/instructions/sensortag.png)

 ### Turn the LED on and off
 Flip the Texas Instruments SensorTag from face up to face down to turn the LED on and off.
-The "top" of the sensor tag is defined internally as the side that has the slots where you can see the circuit board through.
+The "face" of the sensor tag is defined internally as the side that has the slots where you can see the circuit board.
 The TI logo is the bottom of the sensor tag.
 Therefore, when the circuit board side is facing up your USB light should be on.

 Return to the top of this page to see the output of your service.